Location: Northwestern Romania (County: Maramures)

 The characteristic high roofs and tall, narrow, pointed steeples are often collectively described as the Gothic Style of Maramures.
 The primary wood material used by the artisans was local oak, which has survived the elements with sturdy elegance until today.
 The interior walls of the churches were painted by local artists, with biblical scenes often juxtaposed against the familiar landscape of the village.
 Most of these houses of worship have stood proudly since the 17th and 18th centuries – some even longer.
 The oldest wooden church in Maramures is the Church on the Hill in Ieud, which dates from 1364.

-Baia Mare is served by weekly direct flights from/to Bucharest.
-The airport is located about six miles west of the city center.
-Free shuttle bus transfer is available.
+The airport is located about six miles west of the city center; free shuttle bus transfer is available.

 Driving route from Bucharest to Baia Mare via E60 – E576 - E58 – 1C: